How Much Does a Deep Plane Facelift Cost in Moscow?

 About Deep Plane Facelift in Moscow

 Moscow in Russia is an established destination for deep plane facelift surgery, with costs ranging from $13,000 to $22,000 (average $17,000).
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 11 surgeons in Moscow with credentials, before/after photos, and patient reviews.
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 15 surgeons in Moscow with credentials and before/after photos.

 Moscow, a vibrant capital with 11 deep plane facelift surgeons listed, presents an intriguing option for medical tourism, particularly for those seeking advanced facial rejuvenation.
 The Russian healthcare system is regulated by the Ministry of Health, which licenses medical facilities, ensuring adherence to national standards.
 While not typically featuring international accreditations like JCI on a wide scale for plastic surgery clinics, many facilities and practitioners in Moscow maintain high professional standards, often with strong academic affiliations.
 Facial plastic surgery practices frequently cluster in well-appointed central districts such as Presnensky and Arbat, often near major medical universities like Sechenov First Moscow State Medical University, fostering an environment where innovation and skill are cultivated.
 Surgeons typically undergo rigorous training, involving comprehensive medical education followed by specialization in general surgery and then plastic surgery, reflecting a deep-seated commitment to medical excellence.